multimodal-ai-lab/DEFAME/README.md

 This will download and execute the [latest images](https://hub.docker.com/r/tudamailab/defame) we have built for you.
 It opens a shell.
 You can continue with [Usage](#usage) from here.

 ### Option B: Manual Installation (Most Flexible)
-Choose this option if you want to _develop_ with DEFAME.
+Choose this option if you want to _modify_ DEFAME.

 Follow these steps: